Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Visualization

 \section{Visualization}

 To demonstrate the generalization capability of DiffSeg, we provide examples of segmentation on images of different styles.
 In Fig.~\ref{fig:domainnet_sketch} and Fig.~\ref{fig:domainnet_paint}, we show segmentation on several sketches and paintings.
 The images are taken from the DomainNet dataset~\cite{peng2019moment}.
 In Fig.~\ref{fig:real_image}, we show the segmentation results of real images captured by a smartphone.
-We also provide more segmentation examples on COCO-Stuff-27 in Appendix Fig.~\ref{fig:coco_seg}, Cityscapes in Appendix Fig.~\ref{fig:cityscapes_seg} and SUN-RGBD~\cite{zhou2014learning} in Appendix Fig.~\ref{fig:sunrgbd_seg}.
-Naturally, DiffSeg can segment synthetic images of diverse styles, generated by a stable diffusion model.
-We show some examples in Fig.~\ref{fig:generated} and more results in Appendix Fig.~\ref{fig:synthetic_seg}.
+We also provide more segmentation examples Cityscapes in Appendix Fig.~\ref{fig:cityscapes_seg} and SUN-RGBD~\cite{zhou2014learning} in Appendix Fig.~\ref{fig:sunrgbd_seg}. {In Fig.~\ref{fig:ood}, we show segmentation for satellite images and CT scans.} Naturally, DiffSeg can segment synthetic images of diverse styles, generated by a stable diffusion model.
+We show examples in Fig.~\ref{fig:generated} and more in Appendix Fig.~\ref{fig:synthetic_seg}.